 - Remy Hair: Remy is a term used to describe wigs or hair extensions where the hairs all point in one direction: roots at the top, ends at the bottom.
 It is the natural way that hairs flow on your head and, therefore, is much less likely to become matted or tangled.
 Remy hair can be colored or treated to achieve a certain style.
 Any hair type (European, Indian, Brazilian, etc.) can be Remy.

 - Asian Hair: Asian hair is typically thick, strong, straight, black or very dark brown in color.
 It can withstand chemicals and heat better than other types of hair.
 It is ideal for straight wigs or extensions that don’t hold curls.
-It is also commonly used for making light colored hair wigs or extensions after repeated dying.

 - Indian Hair: Indian hair is the most versatile and exceptional hair.
 The texture is shiny and silky soft with subtle wave.
 It can be easily waved and curled, but it is not as strong as Asian hair.